The EPA's bold new idea has massive implications for public health

 The rule is the most recent example of the Trump administration undermining science.
 It has already reorganized the EPA’s independent science advisory boards and disbanded the position of the EPA chief science adviser.
 “The only thing left standing at the end of this scorched-earth anti-science series of policies,” NRDC’s senior scientist Jennifer Sass says, “would be the industry-sponsored studies, because they adhere to these guidelines for the purpose of getting regulatory approval.”

-It is unclear how the language in the EPA rule may be implemented, or if EPA’s acting administrator Andrew Wheeler intends to follow through with a plan that was first put in motion by Scott Pruitt.
-But if it is implemented it could potentially leave children, elderly, and the ill—typically the most vulnerable to environmental pollution—more vulnerable to the effects of increasing toxins.
+It is unclear how the language in the EPA rule may be implemented, or if the EPA’s acting administrator Andrew Wheeler intends to follow through with a plan that was first put in motion by Pruitt.
+But if it is implemented, it could potentially leave children, elderly, and the ill—typically the most vulnerable to environmental pollution—more vulnerable to the effects of increasing toxins.
 A family living near a cleaned-up Superfund site could be faced with potentially higher levels of radiation and toxins, while consuming treated water from a nuclear plant containing higher levels of radiation, or breathing in more fine particulate matter that’s now considered less harmful.

 Meanwhile the government would justify its policies by claiming that science considers this exposure could benefit public health.
 By changing the underlying science, the EPA would make it easier to justify deregulation in the courts.
 The best option, Beyea notes, would be for the EPA to “look at this in an objective way, and not do it based on a small minority theory” that happens to support the industry position for less regulation.